If you are using UAVCAN or anything similar, this survey here is for you:

 It is very pleasing to see Rust grow like that, and also it’s a little surprising to see Ada being so unpopular.
 We have an experimental Rust effort that was bootstrapped by an enthusiast contributor in late 2017 (hi Kjetil!), but right now it is looking for a new maintainer.
 Please help us here.

-Overall, the survey seems to have validated the correctness of our assumptions about the state of the industry and the soundness our long-term plans.
-The survey is still ongoing; we will be sharing its results in December with all respondents who have submitted their email addresses in the form.
-Stay tuned.
+Overall, the survey seems to have validated the correctness of our assumptions about the state of the industry and the soundness of our long-term plans.